 Firstly, aim to be well hydrated before you start drinking.
 So have plenty of water, herbal teas or diluted juices during the day.

 Next, don’t drink on an empty stomach.
 Food will slow down the rate at which you absorb any alcohol and protect your gut lining from irritation.
-The old wives tale about drinking milk is best ignored, however, as it’s a common allergen and encourages mucous production.
-Best to eat a meal that combines protein and slow-releasing carbohydrate – for example, grilled fish, brown rice and green vegetables, or meat with new potatoes and red cabbage.
+The old wives tale about drinking milk is best ignored, however, as it’s a common An allergen is a substance that is foreign to the body and which can cause an allergic reaction in certain people.
+Pollen is an example… and encourages mucous production.
+Best to eat a meal that combines Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and slow-releasing Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… – for example, grilled fish, brown rice and green vegetables, or meat with new potatoes and red cabbage.

 When you start to drink, aim to pace yourself.
 Diluting wine with sparking water or spirits with mixers is one way.
 Or have a glass of water between every alcoholic drink to slow down your intake.

 Also, choose your poison wisely.
 A good quality wine, preferably organic, will contain less of the additives that can worsen your hangover than cheaper wines.
 Research has also found that clear spirits – for example vodka – are better tolerated than darker liquors such as brandy or bourbon.
 And mixing your drinks can make any hangover far worse, so aim to stick to what you’re drinking all night.

 A hangover occurs because you’ve overloaded your liver’s capacity to detoxify the alcohol.
 So anything you can do to support its work will help to alleviate those morning-after symptoms of throbbing head, nausea and disturbed mood.